There are really two separate businesses on Airbnb and other hosting platforms. Let’s call them “amateur” and “professional”:

 - “Professional” hosting will be more or less disallowed, or at least regulated much more harshly

 Now, it’s obvious that Airbnb, or any platform that combines both types of host, has an interest in blurring this distinction.
-Most of their hosts are amateurs, but a professional is worth far more in commissions, because they run higher occupancies and often own multiple units.
-So they do everything they can to highlight the more sympathetic amateurs, while pushing for regulation that’s friendly to the less sympathetic professionals.
+Most of their hosts are amateurs, but a professional is worth far more in commissions, because they run higher occupancies and often list multiple units.
+So Airbnb does everything they can to highlight the more sympathetic amateurs, while pushing for regulation that’s friendly to the less sympathetic professionals.

-Ultimately, most voters and public officials are smart enough to see the difference, and at that point there’s no real public interest or powerful constituency to stand behind the professionals.
+Ultimately, most voters and public officials will see the difference, and at that point there’s no real public interest or powerful constituency to stand behind the professionals.
 And the hotel industry, which lobbies against both businesses, is also smart enough to know that the pros are a far greater threat to them than the amateurs and eventually exploit the same wedge.

 We won’t argue about the fate of professional hosts, though.
 I realize it’s a touchy subject.
 In any case it’s really a more interesting question for Airbnb investors than the rest of us.
 If I’m wrong and that business keeps growing, it’s really nothing new, just an update of the European-style “holiday flats” businesses that have been around since long before the internet.